EllyC20/ms3-beauty-buys/README.md

 * Edit Review
 * Log Out

+**As Admin (Site Owner)**

+* Admin has access to all pages and an extra page named "Manage Reviews".
+The Admin can edit or delete any review made on the site.
+The purpose of the account is to manage and maintain all reviews, if any inappropiate reviews are made the Admin user can easily delete or modify as they wish.

 **For All Users**

 * The Navbar provides access to these pages on all devices.
 This Navbar collapses to a Side Navbar on mobile devices.